mantidproject/mantid/dev-docs/source/IndirectDataAnalysisAddingFitType.rst

 FqFit
 -----

-In the `FQFitConstants.h` file, there are sets of maps of {"Fit function class name", "Fit function class initialization string"}, e.g.
+In the `FitTabConstants.h` file, there are sets of maps of {"Fit function class name", "Fit function class initialization string"}, e.g.
 `{std::string("TeixeiraWater"), std::string("name=TeixeiraWater, Tau=1, L=1.5, constraints=(Tau>0, L>0)")}`.
 To add
 a new fit function to FqFit you simply need to add it to this list of available functions.
 Currently, we divide up the functions into Width, EISF, and All with the intent that the list of functions would change depending on what data is